Laos-China railway to launch as debt to Beijing mounts | Business

 "This is essentially a Chinese public infrastructure project that happens to exist in another country,'' he said.

-The Kunming-Vientiane railway's 418-kilometer (260-mile) segment in Laos will be operated by the Laos-China Railway Co., a joint venture between China Railway group and two other Chinese government-owned companies with a 70% stake and a Laotian state company with 30%.
+The Kunming-Vientiane railway's 418-km (260-mile) segment in Laos will be operated by the Laos-China Railway Co, a joint venture between China Railway group and two other Chinese government-owned companies with a 70% stake and a Laotian state company with 30%.

 Borrowed money makes up 60% of the railway's investment, according to the two governments.